-- b.
+If the Lead Agency used an alternative methodology what percent of the estimated cost of care is the base rate?
+82% b.
 If the Lead Agency does not publish weekly rates then how were these rates calculated (e.g., were daily rates multiplied by 5 or monthly rates divided by 4.3)?

-The Lead Agency does not publish weekly rates.
-The weekly rates above were calculated by dividing the monthly rate by 4.3. - c.
+If the Lead Agency conducted an MRS, what is the percentile of the base payment rate?
+N/A c.
 Describe how the Lead Agency defines and calculates part-time and full-time care.